miqd2d/masterplan/README.md

 -   **Team Collaboration:** Role-based access control and collaborative workspaces for teams.
 -   **Real-time Notifications:** Stay updated on project progress and mentions.
 -   **Chart Visualization:** Visualize project timelines and data with interactive charts.
--   **Secure Authentication:** Simple and secure login with OAuth 2.0.

 ---